manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 35. On the **Launch Details** page, select the **Launch this simulation as soon as I'm done** option and then select **Next**.

 36. On the **Review Simulation** page, review the entered information.
 If anything needs to be changed, select the appropriate **Edit** option to make the change.
 Once everything is correct, select **Submit**.
-A few moments will pass and you will recieve a confirmation stating **Simulation has been scheduled for launch**.
+A few moments will pass and you will receive a confirmation stating **Simulation has been scheduled for launch**.
 Select **Done**.

 ### Task 2: Review the Drive-by URL attack results

 You will now review the results of the Drive-by URL simulation attack that you just launched.
-In this task, you will verify whether your orgainization has received the email that you configured in the Attack simulation training, and then you will review the report associated with the Drive-by URL attack that you simulated.
+In this task, you will verify whether your organization has received the email that you configured in the Attack simulation training.
+You will then review the results associated with the Drive-by URL attack that you simulated.

 1. Switch to the **LON-CL2** VM and log in as the **Admin** with a password of **Pa55w.rd**.

-2. In the Edge browser, in the **Outlook** tab in which you are signed in as the MOD Administrator, select the **MA** initials in the upper right hand corner of the screen.
+2. In the Edge browser, in the **Outlook** tab in which you are signed in as the MOD Administrator, select the **MA** initials in the upper right-hand corner of the screen.
 In the **MOD Administrator** window that appears, select **Sign out**.

 3. Close all browser tabs except for the **Sign out** tab.
 In the **Sign out** tab, enter the following URL in the address bar to navigate directly to Outlook on the web: **https://outlook.office365.com**.